streamlit/docs/content/menu.md

     visible: false
   - category: Knowledge base / Using Streamlit / How can I make st.pydeck_chart use custom Mapbox styles?
     url: /knowledge-base/using-streamlit/pydeck-chart-custom-mapbox-styles
     visible: false
-  - category: Knowledge base / Using Streamlit / How to record a screencast?
-    url: /knowledge-base/using-streamlit/record-screencast
-    visible: false
   - category: Knowledge base / Using Streamlit / How to remove "· Streamlit" from the app title?
     url: /knowledge-base/using-streamlit/remove-streamlit-app-title